MichalZak17/vodka/README.md

 First you should install **Node.js** via this link below
 	https://nodejs.org/dist/v12.18.1/node-v12.18.1-x64.msi

 Create a folder where your bot code will be located.
-"My Bot" - For example
+"My Bot" - For example.

  Next install **Discord.js** using PowerShell